Adding a Cluster

 Enter the key-value pairs for the tags of the cluster.
 For example, team:marketing.

-Advanced options ► Default backup destination for cluster (optional)
+Advanced options ► Default Storage for cluster (optional)

 Select the default backup storage location for this cluster by choosing one of the following: